Monegenix®

 Financial advisers often encourage their clients to “be objective.”

-Unfortunately, what they often mean is to be unemotional about their finances, especially about their investments.
+Unfortunately, what they often mean is to be unemotional about finances, especially about investments.
 In business, this is especially common.
 Monegenix recognizes the value of emotions.

 We realize that there is no dichotomy between the “logical” and the “emotional.”
-Emotions are not tools of cognition.
+Emotions often seem to be a primary moving factor in a person’s decision-making process.
+However, emotions are not tools of cognition.
 We cannot think with our emotions.

-Want To Learn More About Our Services?
-Join The Email List…
+Want To Learn More About Our Products And Services?